-We (and Kananaskis Public Safety) keep telling you to carry a satellite communication device.
+We (and Kananaskis Mountain Rescue) keep telling you to carry a satellite communication device.
 To help you pick one, here’s our (long and detailed) comparison of all of the devices on the market, including a cost comparison between them.

 All hikes are not created equal.
 When is a hike NOT a hike?
 Find out the difference between hiking and scrambling – and why it matters – here.

-In 2017, we partnered with the Kananaskis Public Safety team to co-author a 6 part series on safety, particularly focused on K-Country.
+In 2017, we partnered with the Kananaskis Mountain Rescue team to co-author a 6 part series on safety, particularly focused on K-Country.
 Here’s what we covered: